- August 9 – October 14, 2018: Book Exhibit: A Garden of Earthly Delights – Artists’ Books & Sketches by Mark Hoppmann

 A multi-faced installation by Jessica Spring and Scott Gruber, “Memory Lame” focuses on retention and loss of memory, and our collective knowledge.
 As humans we employ many memory aids—from digital apps to old-fashioned mnemonic devices—to readily access facts we need.

-- Exhibit: February 1 – May 12, 2019, Transforming Knowledge: Altered Books: A display of unique altered books by local community members
+- Exhibit: February 1 – May 12, 2019, Transforming Knowledge: Altered Encyclopedias, Collins Library exhibit space.

-This exhibit features altered books made by artists from Tacoma and the South Sound.
-Artists were given a discarded volume of the Encyclopedia Britannica from the Collins Library and asked to transform the volume into a unique work of art.
-The selection of an encyclopedia volume was intentional as it symbolizes a comprehensive summary of information from all branches of knowledge.
+This exhibit features altered encyclopedias made by local artists.
 This exhibit provides the opportunity to reflect upon our relationship with the printed word and the future of libraries.
 We are grateful to the participating artists who have transformed the discarded volumes into new and vibrant works of art that reflect a rebirth of ideas.
 The exhibit also features photographs from local artist Sharon Styer as well as a number of books about books, knowledge, and libraries.

 - Exhibit: March 12 – May 12, 2019, Sarah Bodman: Read to Me: A psychometric collaboration with objects, Collins Library exhibit space.